About Me

 Artist’s Statement

 My work concentrates itself within conceptual-based portraiture, illustrating scenes of ephemeral, contemporary spaces that exist separate from the boundaries of reality.
-I take thorough inspiration from real-world phenomenon such as space and science, of which I liken to the assessment of my experiences and reflections of my being, as an artist, into narrativizing my work in images that eternally preserve the spaces I make.
+My work stems from real-world phenomenon such as space, nature, and the world around myself, of which I use to convey the experiences and reflections of my being, as an artist, into narrativizing my work in images that eternally preserve the spaces I make.